-6. Returning from a fixed-term exclusion
+6. Returning from a suspension

-• Following a fixed-term exclusion, a re-integration meeting will be held involving the student, parents and the Head of School and/or Designated Safeguarding Lead where appropriate.

-The following measures may be implemented when a pupil returns from a fixed-term exclusion:
+Following a suspension - a fixed-term exclusion, a re-integration meeting will usually be held involving the student, parents and the Head of School and/or Designated Safeguarding Lead where appropriate.
+The following measures may be implemented when a pupil returns from a suspension;

-- The student may spend all or some of their first day back with intervention staff (The Hive / 93⁄4) to give the student the best possible chance at a successful first day back at school - Break and Lunch times may be adapted with prosocial, constructive break activities
+- The student may spend all or some of their first day back with intervention staff (The Hive / 93⁄4) to give the student the best possible chance at a successful first day back at school; 'resetting' with discussion and academic learning in a space other than the child's usual classroom - Break and Lunch times may be adapted with prosocial, constructive break activities